ark-lang/ark-docs/arrays.md

 c[1] = a[2]; // and setting array values too
 ```

+## Array Length
+To get the length of an array,

 ## Bounds Checking
 Ark does some simple bounds checking for arrays, a segmentation fault will be